 Psychologists and education specialists all agree – if a child learns new things through joyful, healthy play – he/she develops love of learning more easily.

 While learning through playing, child develops also his/her social and cognitive skills (especially if he/she does it together with other children).
-Moreover, this way the kid can mature emotionally and gain self-confidence, as the results will come more easily and he/she will eventually feel and start loving the feeeling of accomplishment.
+Moreover, this way the kid can mature emotionally and gain self-confidence, as the results will come more easily and he/she will eventually feel and start loving the feeling of accomplishment.

 Numbers and the basics of math;

 Some people teach their children by adding an apple to another apple.
 How many apples do you have now?
 2!
-Why not to do this on an object that will be more multifunctional and is not a perishable product? :) Gigi Bloks are great for both – drawings and letters/numbers.
+Why not to do this on an object that will be more multi-functional and is not a perishable product? :) GIGI Bloks are great for both – drawings and letters/numbers.

 Short words in his/her native language;

 The principle of connecting letters to make a word is very familiar and usual for all parents around the world.
-By writing letters on Gigi bloks, you give the kid a rather big (and kids love BIG!), diverse and yet useful toy that he can used for learning how to spell words.
-For younger children, those could even be the sounds of animals represented on Gigi Bloks, like vaf (dog), meow (cat), and other.
+By writing letters on GIGI Bloks, you give the kid a rather big (and kids love BIG!), diverse and yet useful toy that he can used for learning how to spell words.
+For younger children, those could even be the sounds of animals represented on GIGI Bloks, like vaf (dog), meow (cat), and other.

 Short words in a foreign language.

 Most probably you have heard how specialists compare children to a sponge that absorbs information in amazingly fast pace.
 This is why now more and more teachers and parents agree that children should start learning a foreign language together with their native language!
 Yes, that means at the same time he/she starts to speak fluently!
 As crazy as it may seem for someone, this method has proven to be super-efficient.
 Need proof?
 Think about bilingual families, where the child is being taught and hears 2 languages from the Day 1.